"Easy to setup and works like a charm."

 Auto link keywords to a page on your blog or a whole new site altogether.

-Great SEO can be easy.
 Our built-in Wizard will have you up and running in minutes.
 Get first-class results by simply making the changes that matter most.

 You can even customize the Wizard to fit your specific needs.
 Streamline setup by hiding features you don’t want to use.

-Share Updates With Search Engines Automatically
+Share Updates with Search Engines

 Make your content easier to discover with automated sitemap generation.